-AUDITOR'S INDEPENDENCE DECLARATION UNDER SECTION 60-40 OF THE CHARITIES AND NOT-FOR-PROFITS COMMISSION ACT 2012 TO THE RESPONSIBLE PERSONS OF FOUNDATION AND FRIENDS OF THE BOTANIC GARDENS LIMITED AND CONTROLLED ENTITIES
+AUDITOR'S INDEPENDENCE DECLARATION TO THE DIRECTORS OF FOUNDATION AND FRIENDS OF THE BOTANIC GARDENS LIMITED AND CONTROLLED ENTITIES

-I declare that, to the best of my knowledge and belief, during the year ended 30 June 2022 there have been:
+I declare that, to the best of my knowledge and belief, during the year ended 30 June 2023 there have been:

 - i.
-No contraventions of the auditor independence requirements as set out in section 60-40 of the Australian Charities and Not-for-profits Commission Act 2012, in relation to the audit, and - ii.
+No contraventions of the auditor independence requirements as set out in the Australian Charities and Not-for-profits Commission Act 2012, in relation to the audit, and - ii.
 No contraventions of any applicable code of professional conduct in relation to the audit.